-Athens / EmbarkEmbarkation at Marina Zea between 2-3 pm.
+Athens / EmbarkEmbark at Marina Zea between 2-3 pm.
 Enjoy a welcome drink and meet your crew and fellow passengers.
 Sail for Palaia (old) Epidaurus.
 Evening arrival and dinner on board.

 Palaia EpidaurusLeave your ship early in the morning to drive to Ancient Epidaurus.
 Epidaurus was known throughout the Greek world as a healing sanctuary.
 It was reputed to be the birthplace of Apollo’s son Asclepius and for its theater, which is once again in use today.
-The sanctuary was looted by the Roman general Sulla by pirates and later by Goths in 395 A.D. and very little remains of it today.
+The sanctuary was looted by the Roman general Sulla, by pirates, and later by Goths in 395 A.D. -very little remains of it today.
 The prosperity brought by the Asclepieion enabled the residents of Epidaurus to construct civic monuments, including a huge theater (approximately 300 B.C.) renowned for its symmetry and beauty.
 Lunch on ship and afternoon sailing to Nafplion.
 Overnight at port.

-Early morning arrival to Gythion.
-Excursion to Mani peninsula and Cape Tenaro plus the spectacular DirouCaves with their stalactites and stalagmites.
+Early morning arrival at Gythion.
+Explore Mani Peninsula and Cape Tenaro plus the spectacular DirouCaves with their stalactites and stalagmites.
 Ancient Gythion was inhabited during prehistoric times and was used later by the Spartans as a port, since by enlarging the natural harbor they made Gythion their naval base.

 Leaving Gythion cross the scenic Mani Peninsula to reach Diros and visit the spectacular caves, discovered around the 60's, which are perhaps among the most important natural sites of Greece.
-After visiting the cave we will drive to nearby Areopolis for a short stroll through the town.
-Mani is at the tip of the Peloponnese, a distinctive area unlike any other area in Greece.
-A desolate region of underground lakes and rivers, windswept landscapes and towers who is strangely beautiful.
+After visiting the cave drive to nearby Areopolis for a short stroll through the town.
+Mani is at the tip of the Peloponnese, a distinctive area unlike any other area in Greece - a desolate and beautiful region of underground lakes and rivers, windswept landscapes, and towers.
 Overnight at sea to Pylos.

 Highlights include the well-preserved royal apartments and a bathtub that archaeologists have speculated belonged to the old king himself.
 The palace, with its central courtyard, was originally two stories high and richly decorated with frescoes.
 Following your visit to the remains of the palace, make the short trip to the town of Hora where a superb archaeological museum holds thousands of artifacts recovered from the site.
 Overnight sailing to Katakolon.